vincent-cinardo/bad-dog/README.md

 Bad Dog! is made for neurorehabilitation for those with stroke.
 It exercises radial/ulnar deviation to restore motor function.
 Patient data is gathered to assess their progress.

+Code is unavailable due to an NDA I signed with NeuroTechR3.

 Due to an NDA I have with NeuroTechR3, the most I can show is a video.
 Here is the link: https://youtu.be/UMsgrbLS5F8